vighneshiyer/vighneshiyer.com/content/research/events/2024_06-dac/index.md

 - Dean and Paul threw a fit
 -->

-Cooley asks Dean, "everyone has these IP management things, so it your product (IC Manage) dead"?
+Cooley asks Dean, "everyone has these IP management things, so is your product (IC Manage) dead"?
-Well, IC Manage has this Holodeck product that has
+Well, says Dean, IC Manage has this Holodeck product that "can manage cloud data transfers easily with large data files", can do deduplication, EDA cloud bursting, and so forth.
+And, we're moving to a SaaS model.

+You see, AMD is a user of IC Manage, and they claim they can 'accelerate' development using cloud EDA tools (Synopsys / Cadence).
+The problem is that data is often spread out over many datacenters, there are many competing data management systems, and organizations can't reuse their IP across new acquisitions and cross-teams.
+We can integrate with arbitrary VCS tools, create an IP catalog, and handle versioning and traceability.

 {{ gallery(images=[
     "ic_manage.jpg",
     "perforce.jpg",
 ], popout=false) }}

+The reader should look at [Holodeck](https://www.icmanage.com/io-scale-out-high-speed-holodeck/) and [Perforce Helix IPLM](https://www.perforce.com/products/helix-iplm).
+It is very very hard to understand what these tools actually do.
+Cooley mocked them as "folder zipping services" 😆.

 <!--
 Dean, everyone has ip management things, is your product dead?
 Ic manage has design and IP and holodeck product, we can manage cloud data transfers easily with large data files, dedup and random stuff, components the eda cloud bursting solutions, we are moving to sass model, need to specify what data to run which simulation, holodeck seems kind of stupid lol, seems like a adhoc build system and spec system and cloud system, but seems ugly, multi cloud thing, holodeck claims to be complementary, AMD is a user of this, claim they can accelerate synopsys, cadence stuff using cloud magic, basically orchestration tool